xubowenhaoren/A-Mission/README.md

 ### Preliminary, Anecdotal Experimental results

+#### Positive Notes

-**Users can now change the predicted mode of transportation if it’s not accurate.**
+1. Users can now change the predicted mode of transportation if it’s not accurate.

-- This can be done by clicking a button on the segment that you want to change, which will bring you to a new page where you can select from a list of modes
+   - This can be done by clicking a button on the segment that you want to change, which will bring you to a new page where you can select from a list of modes.
-- Our needs expert recommended we either use a popup for this functionality or a totally new page altogether, so we opted for a new page because it works more smoothly with TalkBack
+   - Our needs expert recommended we either use a popup for this functionality or a totally new page altogether, so we opted for a new page because it works more smoothly with TalkBack.

-**Users can now learn about his/her daily trips with more details.**
+2. Users can now learn about his/her daily trips with more details.
    - Users can now review their past trips and learn about the details of these trips and their individual segments by using a screen reader or a braille reader exclusively.

- **Our app accommodates diverse use**.
+3. Our app accommodates diverse use.
    - Our improved E-mission app will likely be the most useful for people with motion-related disabilities, but it’s now usable by people with visual impairments as well.
    - Users with visual and auditory impairments, like our needs expert, can interact with the improved E-mission app by using a braille reader too.

+#### Constructive Feedback

+1. The date picker button and calendar are not accessible.
+2. The navigation tabs (at the bottom of the app screen) are not accessible.
+3. Some of the default buttons like “refresh” and “fix map” buttons are confusing.
+4. Navigating between trip cards is laborious.
+There is not an easy way to jump from one to the next without navigating through all of the information displayed on the trip card.

 ### Conclusion and Future Directions

+#### Conclusion

+Through the complete UI redesign, the A-mission project has enabled high accessibility for the E-mission trip diary UI and high usability for people with screen readers.
+Moreover, we believe that through reviewing the trip summaries and the segmentation details, our A-mission app can help people with both vision and motion disabilities to travel with more confidence.
+They can how easily know which part of their trip takes the most time and make informed decisions about future travel.

+Through the integration of the Integrated Motion Unit (IMU) plugin and the introduction of the accessible segmentation motion mode editing UI, we enabled the collection of "ground truth" user input.
+The "ground truth" refers to the actual motion mode compared to the E-mission predictions.

+Through the development of the data analysis script, we can match and merge the E-mission data and IMU data on a segment level.
+This data analysis script sets a firm foundation toward the full integration of IMU data into an improved E-mission motion inference model.

+#### Future Directions

+On the A-mission UI, one next step is to make the E-mission app fully accessible, including the user registration and other tabs in E-mission.
+Another area of improvement is advanced on-device data analysis.

+- This future A-mission app will analyze each user trip over time and decide what trips belong to this user's routine.
+  - This can be done by grouping trips by the same start/end locations.
+- After that, the A-mission app can compare a routine trip to previous routine trips and automatically deduce whether this trip took shorter or longer than usual.
+For instance, an example notification of this future A-mission app can be "This daily commute took 26% longer than usual."
+This helps the user evaluate the transportation accessibility more easily.

+On the data analysis, one next step is to train a new machine learning (ML) model that reads both E-mission and IMU data and provide better motion inference predictions.

+- E-mission's MobilityNet project introduced a method to qualitatively evaluate the current E-mission motion inference model.
+See my notes on the project [here](https://github.com/CSE482Winter2021/NameN0tF0und/blob/main/documentation/data_analysis.md#partial-notes-on-running-a-new-mobilitynet-data-collection-project).

 ### User Manual